docmunch/antemodulum/README.md

 application programmers to push useful, general-purpose functionality into the package as needed.

-There is naturally a balance to be found with this package between the two conflicting goals:
+There is a balance to be found between:

 1. general-purpose re-exports that are useful in a variety of application domains and